richardschneider/net-ipfs-core/README.md

     /ip4/10.1.10.10/tcp/80/ipfs/QmVcSqVEsvm5RR9mBLjwpb2XjFVn5bPdPL69mL8PH45pPC

+### Merkle DAG

+The `DagNode` is a directed acyclic graph whose edges are a `DagLink`.
+This means that links to objects can authenticate the objects themselves, and that every object contains a secure representation of its children.

+Every Merkle is a directed acyclic graph (DAG) because each node is accessed via its name (the hash of `DagNode`).
+Each branch of Merkle is the hash of its local content (data and links);  naming children by their hash instead of their full contents.
+So after creation there is no way to edit a DagNode.
+This prevents cycles (assuming there are no hash collisions) since one can not link the first created node to the last note to create the last reference.

 ## Base58

 Most binary data (objects) in IPFS is represented as a [Base-58](https://en.wikipedia.org/wiki/Base58) string; the BitCoin alphabet is used.